Please let us know about incorrect, missing or obsolete information concerning the listed products.

 The Worker Node (WN) is the computing node inside the Grid where the user's jobs are finally executed at a site.
 On the WN, the necessary middleware components are installed.
 Additional software components may be necessary according to the requirements of the site supported VOs.

 The Virtual Organization Membership Service is a Grid attribute authority which serves as central repository for VO user authorization information, providing support for sorting users into group hierarchies and keeping track of their roles and other attributes.
-These information are used to issue trusted attribute certificates and assertions used in the Grid environment for authorization purposes.
+Such information is used to issue trusted attribute certificates and assertions used in the Grid environment for authorization purposes.

-The grid information system provides detailed information about grid services which is needed for various different tasks.
+The grid information system provides detailed information about grid services in the interest of a multitude of grid clients and services.
 The grid information system has a hierarchical structure of three levels.
-The fundamental building block used in this hierarchy is the Berkley Database Information Index (BDII).
-The resource level or core BDII is usually co-located with the grid service and provides information about that service.
-Each grid site runs a site level BDII.
+The fundamental building block used in this hierarchy is the Berkeley Database Information Index (BDII).
+The resource level BDII is usually co-located with a given grid service and provides information about that service.
+Each grid site in EGI runs a site level BDII.
 This aggregates the information from all the resource level BDIIs running at that site.
-The top level BDII aggregates all the information from all the site level BDIIs and hence contains information about all grid services.
-There are multiple instances of the top level BDII in order to provide a fault tolerant, load balanced service.
+A top level BDII aggregates all the information from all the site level BDIIs and hence contains information about all grid services published by any site.
+A site may run its own top level BDII or point local clients to some other instance(s) on the grid.
 The information system clients query a top level BDII to find the information that they require.

 Operations Coordination Meeting